katharynduffy/phenoSynth/README.md

 ```

+###  Notes to current users:
+We are currently in the process of
+1) Integrating NPN data
+2) Developing a stand-alone PhenoSynth package with the same functionality, simply without the graphical interface
+3) Building a cached data archive for users

+Please hang in there with us while we get these off the ground and let us know if you have any requests or feedback.

-The R package has been developed and maintained by [Katharyn Duffy and Kyle Enns for APIS Case 2](https://github.com/katharynduffy) since June, 2018.
+The R package has been developed and maintained by [Katharyn Duffy and Kyle Enns for APIS Case 2](https://esto.nasa.gov/files/solicitations/AIST_16/ROSES2016_AIST_A41_awards.html#Jeffrey) since June, 2018.

 Most recent release is available from: https://github.com/katharynduffy/phenoRemote